CiscoDevNet/cloud-security/Cloudlock/Splunk/Cisco Cloudlock Splunk App/README.md

 ![Example](https://github.com/CiscoDevNet/cloud-security/blob/master/Cloudlock/Splunk/Cisco%20Cloudlock%20Splunk%20App/media/incident_detail.png)

 # Enabling User Access to the App
-The Cloudlock Splunk app is installed by a Splunk administrator.
+The Cloudlock for Splunk app is installed by a Splunk administrator.
 However, you can enable a non-administrator to use it by adding the following capabilities to a new or existing role (also, make sure to give the user access to the cloudlock index):
 * cloudlock_read: access the app panels
 * cloudlock_write: update an incidents status/severity in the Incident Management